-Continuing Membership – The complete application packet for continuing membership must be received in the FHSAA Office not later than Tuesday, April 30 to avoid payment of a $50 late fee.
+Continuing Membership – The complete application packet for continuing membership must be received in the FHSAA Office not later than Tuesday, April 30 (available March 17, 2014 for 2014-15 school year) to avoid payment of a $50 late fee.
 The absolute last day an application packet could be received in the FHSAA Office and still be considered for continuing membership is Friday, May 31.

-First-Time Membership – The complete application packet for first-time membership must be received in the FHSAA Office not later than Tuesday, April 30.
+First-Time Membership – The complete application packet for first-time membership must be received in the FHSAA Office not later than Tuesday, April 30 (available March 17, 2014 for 2014-15 school year).
 An application packet received after that deadline was not processed for the upcoming school year.
 There is no second deadline for applications for first-time membership.

 REGISTRATION WITH STATE OF FLORIDA